- top tips

 The Australian Automotive Aftermarket Association clears up your most frequently asked questions.

-Question: A Dealer told me I’ll void my warranty if you service my car, is that right?
+Question: A dealer told me I'll void my warranty if an independent mechanics services my car, is that right?

-Fact: There is no requirement to service your car at a manufacturer’s dealership to preserve your warranty:
+Fact: There is no requirement to service your car at a manufacturer’s dealership to preserve your warranty.
+This includes: